-Who uses an LMS?
+Who uses an LMS, and why?

 What are the typical features of an LMS?

-More about Easy LMS
+What about Easy LMS?

-Now you know more about learning management systems, let's talk about Easy LMS.
-Our LMS helps you create beautiful and engaging courses, manage them, and send them to your users.
-As a result, your users will have a beautiful and distraction-free learning experience.
-Afterwards, you can check their results or send them a PDF certificate.
+You can create engaging learning materials, including courses and exams, manage them, and send them to your participants.
+As a result, your participants can have a pleasant and distraction-free learning experience.
+Then, you can check their results or send them a PDF certificate.
 All completely automated.
 How nice is that?

-Now that we're at it, maybe you have another question: Why use a learning management system?
+While we're at it, maybe you have another question: Why use a learning management system?